TanguyLallemand/similarity-graph/README.md

 Here is an example of an output graph:
 ![Output Example sequences in png](output_figures/sequence.png)

-Moreover, it is possible to ask script to generate a json file that will be used by a script written in JavaScript to display an interactive version of graph.
+Moreover, it is possible to ask script to generate a Json file that will be used by a script written in JavaScript to display an interactive version of graph.
 Here is some screenshots of what is possible to display in your favorite browser.
 You can display entire graph or just highlight links from a particular node.
 ![Output Example sequences seen in a web browser](output_figures/example_output_graph_in_web_browser.png)